Syntax-hue/nestjs-boilerplate/README.md

 ## Description

-A real-world CRM system with Role-based authorization.
+Production ready boilerplater with Role-based authentication and authorization.
 Build in TypeScript and MongoDB.

-You can use this app as a boilerplate for a production project.

 ## Docs